 The summer program plan will consist of multiple elements.
-Each intern will work with his/her mentor to create a summer plan that supplements the intern's project, virtual or in-person, with other career and scientific development activities to help the intern explore his/her interests and create a meaningful full-time experience.
+Each intern will work with his/her mentor to create a summer plan that supplements the intern's project with other career and scientific development activities to help the intern explore his/her interests and create a meaningful full-time experience.
 Here is a brief list of your summer options with links that will connect you to additional information.